 Contact center leaders face a myriad of challenges every day.
-At the forefront of customer experience, the pressure is on to deliver the right experience on the right channel, every single time.
+At the forefront of customer experience, the pressure is on them to deliver the right experience on the right channel, every single time.

-Managing multichannel communication
+Planning for multichannel communication

 Multichannel communication adds complexity to staffing and forecasting because each communication channel has its own unique patterns of demand and customer behavior.
 Historical trends and data for one channel may not apply to others, making it increasingly challenging to forecast and deliver optimal service levels.